TAMS-Group/tams_printed_ft/README.md

 This repository is currently a stub, as the journal paper describing the general approach and several key algorithms is still under review.
-If you are a reviewer, please don't hesitate to contact the authors by email for a preview of the final repository contents.
+If you are a reviewer, please don't hesitate to contact the authors (via the editors to keep your anonymity) for a preview of the final repository contents.

 ## Getting started